-Once the visa is obtained as outlined above, you may enter Portugal and apply for the corresponding D7 residence permit with immigration services.
+Once the visa is obtained, as outlined above, you may enter Portugal and apply for the corresponding D7 residence permit with immigration services.

 The said visa allows for a maximum of two entries and a stay in the country of up to four months.
-In Portugal, applicants will need to submit at least the following documents to apply for the residence permit:
+In Portugal, applicants will need to submit at least the following documents to apply for a residence permit:

 - Passport having the special visa issued by the Portuguese Consulate